alifeee/blog/notes/how easily can I get back into an old CO2 monitoring project.md

 ---
-title: how easily can I get back into an old CO2 monitoring project?
+title: how easily can I get back into an old CO2 monitoring project
 date: 2024-11-25
 tags:
   - documentation